fail2ban/fail2ban/.github/ISSUE_TEMPLATE/filter_request.md

 ---
-name: Filter Request
+name: Filter request
-about: Request a new jail or filter to be supported or existing filter extended with new failregex.
+about: Request a new jail or filter to be supported or existing filter extended with new failregex
 title: '[FR]: '
 labels: filter-request
 assignees: ''